New to cutting or are you left feeling a bit confused about the different Cricut mats? I totally know how you feel!

 - Permanent Vinyl

 - Removable Vinyl

 - Textured Paper

-Again these are not whole list, but there to give you an idea of what midweight materials it can cut.
+Again these are not the whole lists, but there to give you an idea of what midweight materials it can cut.

 Materials you can cut with the Strong Grip Mat

 - Bass Wood

 The fabric grip mat is pink and is the newest mat that came out with the Cricut Maker to cut through the thinnest fabric without the need for a stabilizer.
 (Maker Only) If you have a Cricut Maker you can use this mat with the rotary blade and if you have an Explore Air it needs to be a bonded fabric, which is backing or stabilizer to it.

 If you need more details on this please visit my Beginners Guide to Cricut Blades and scroll down to the Fabric Blade.